Truth and reconciliation in Colombia: Historical context

-The Colombian conflict revolves around the desire to control the following: population, land, natural resources, political power, and drug markets.
+The Colombian conflict revolves around the desire to control the population, land, natural resources, political power, and the drug markets.

 The human rights violations that Colombia suffers from primarily include forced disappearances, summary execution and torture.
 The consensus on what is the root of the problem seems to be that Colombian law is not respected, even by those sworn to protect it.
 Justice was, and to a certain extent still is, in the hands of the individual.
 Armed groups can belong to any or more of the following: armed forces in the employ of drug lords and property owners, paramilitary groups linked to the country's security forces, and “death squads” in which off-duty police take the law into their own hands in order to kill criminals or people best disposed of.
 Civilians are killed for perceived involvement with any of the ‘other’ armed groups without proof or trial.
 It is a vicious circle fueled by the self-interest of many people that do not believe the law is effective and/or even right.

 Furthermore, some sections of Colombia cannot be said to be fully under the government's control and by extension, its laws.
 It is an added problem that the landowners, drug lords and force leaders have become accustomed to not having to answer to anyone or anything.
-It has also been said that both the security forces and insurgent groups have entered into alliances with known drug lords, thus establishing that drug cartels have a more than significant share of control in Colombia.
+Both the security forces and insurgent groups have entered into alliances with known drug lords, thus establishing that drug cartels have a more than significant share of control in Colombia.

 The Special Rapporteurs remain concerned at the contrast between statements indicating high sensitivity to and awareness of human rights issues at the top level of the armed forces and their practices in the field, which very often fail to convey respect for human rights.

 Under the administration of President Gaviria (1990–1994), peace agreements were concluded with four armed insurgent movements comprising approximately 3,500 combatants.
 The FARC is the only one of the four guerrilla armies that resisted negotiations.
 Two of the disbanded armed forces became political parties in order to continue pursuing their goal in a diplomatic way.
 However, reinsertion of some ex-combatants into civilian life did not go very well, and this led some of these ex-combatants to return to the life of combat.